-Valuation Date June 30, 2020 June 30, 2019 Actuarial Cost Method for Financial Reporting Entry Age Normal Entry Age Normal Investment Rate of 7.00% per annum, net of investment 7.15% per annum, net of investment Return (Discount Rate) expenses, including inflation expenses, including inflation Inflation Rate 2.500% per annum 2.500% per annum Mortality Rate Mortality Table for Safety Below-Median Employees, annuitant and beneficiary mortality was set based on the Pub-2010 Public Retirement Plans Mortality Table for Safety Below-Median Healthy Retirees, and disabled lives mortality was set based on the Pub-2010 Public Retirement Plans Mortality Table for Safety Disabled Retirees.
-In all cases the Mortality for employees, annuitants, and beneficiaries was set based on the RP-2000 Combined Healthy with Blue Collar Adjustment Sex Distinct Tables projected to 2031 using Scale AA.
-The RP-2000 Disabled Lives Mortality Table set back 5 years for males and set back 3 years for females was selected for disabled annuitants. base table was multiplied by 105% for males and 115% for females.
+Valuation Date June 30, 2021 June 30, 2020 Actuarial Cost Method for Financial Reporting Entry Age Normal Entry Age Normal Investment Rate of 6.90% per annum, net of investment 7.00% per annum, net of investment Return (Discount Rate) expenses, including inflation expenses, including inflation Inflation Rate 2.50% per annum 2.50% per annum Mortality Rate the Pub-2010 Public Retirement Plans Mortality Table for Safety Below- Median Employees, annuitant and beneficiary mortality was set based on the Pub-2010 Public Retirement Plans Mortality Table for Safety Below-Median Healthy Retirees, and Plans Mortality Table for Safety Below-Median Employees, annuitant and beneficiary mortality was set based on the Pub-2010 Public Retirement Plans Mortality Table for Safety Below-Median Healthy Retirees, and disabled lives mortality was set based on the Pub-2010 Public Retirement Plans Mortality Table for Safety Disabled Retirees.
+In all cases the base table was multiplied by 105% for males and 115% for females, each with full generational projection using the appropriate MP-2019 scale.
 Expected Remaining Service Lives 7 years, over a closed period 7 years, over a closed period Cost of Living Adjustments (COLAs) For the purpose of determining the present value of benefits, COLAs were deemed not to be substantively automatic and only those COLAs previously granted were included.
 For the purpose of determining the present value of benefits, COLAs were deemed not to be substantively automatic and only those COLAs previously granted were included.
-Salary Increases 14.10% in the first two years of service and 5.20% with 3 or more years of service; includes inflation and merit increases Vary from 14.75% in the first two years of service to 4.50% with 25 or more years of service; includes inflation and merit increases
+Salary Increases 14.10% in the first two years of service and 5.20% with 3 or more years of service; includes inflation and merit increases 14.10% in the first two years of service and 5.20% with 3 or more years of service; includes inflation and merit increases